r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.7.1 =
+*Release Date - 26 Apr, 2023*
+* Fix: wp_insert_user function, used by the 'phpBB extension' (if it has been installed into phpBB, and option active) for the user addition in WP via cURL, when an user register in phpBB side: on tests it fail with error 'Not enough data provided' when the email value is provided (WP 6.2)
+* Minor fixes

 = 2.7.0 =
 *Release Date - 27 Jan, 2023*